CARTAvis/manual_source/source/installation_and_configuration.rst

 Installation and configuration
 ==============================
 CARTA utilizes discrete or integrated GPU for image rendering.
-Therefore, the CARTA Desktop 'local' version is intended for use on a laptop or desktop computer directly connected to a monitor.
+Therefore, the CARTA-desktop 'Local' version is intended for use on a laptop or desktop computer directly connected to a monitor.

-We also provide a 'remote' version for users who wish to run CARTA from a remote RedHat6/CentOS6 or RedHat7/CentOS7 server via the ssh protocol.
+We also provide a 'Remote' version for users who wish to run CARTA from a remote RedHat6/CentOS6 or RedHat7/CentOS7 server via the ssh protocol.
 As the majority of servers do not have onboard GPUs, the remote version runs the CARTA 'backend' on the server, while the CARTA 'frontend' is accessed through your web browser of choice running on your local machine.
 This allows your local machine's GPU to perform the image rendering, while the remote server handles the storage and CPU/RAM instensive tasks.

 If there is any problem, please contact `CARTA Helpdesk <carta_helpdesk@asiaa.sinica.edu.tw>`_ for help.